vegaprotocol/vegatools/README.md

 This repo contains a suite of (sometimes) useful tools to use with the vega nodes API.

 ## How to install

+To download and build the project your local machine must have the golang tool-chain and the gcc compiler installed.
+For Windows users you can get the latest and easy to install version of gcc from here: https://nuwen.net/mingw.html.
+After extracting the archive, make sure the bin folder is in your PATH.

 You can install this program by running the following go install command:
 ```console
 go install code.vegaprotocol.io/vegatools@latest